BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher.md

 PDMPublisher is a SOLIDWORKS PDM task add-in that lets you save your SOLIDWORKS files using advanced filters and provides power capabilities to place custom properties/datacard, BOM quantities on PDFs and merge them.

+> [!IMPORTANT]
+> This page describes the task configured in the SOLIDWORKS PDM Administration tool.
+To publish the document open in SOLIDWORKS by using reusable profiles, see [PDMPublisher for SOLIDWORKS](pdmpublishersolidworks.md).

+See [PDM Task vs SOLIDWORKS Add-in](pdmpublisher-product-differences.md) for a side-by-side comparison.
+Shared settings use the same reference pages in both documentation sections, with product-specific differences called out on each page.

 ## Supported extensions
 With the PDM task version of PDMPublisher, you can export to the following formats: